salesforce/bazel-java-sdk/README.md

 Maybe this person starts at the help desk, learns some sys admin skills, is then asked to help with the CI system, and then becomes the build engineer.
 This is great; we want more of this.
-Perhaps building a Bazel build tool using our SDK will be someone's first professional coding project.
+Perhaps writing a Bazel build tool using our SDK will be someone's first professional coding project.

 For this reason, this SDK is built with all Java skill levels in mind.
 We strive to steer clear of the more advanced features of Java that are difficult for learners: